How I ended up building my University’s Schedule

 This project was a huge learning experience for me.
 It taught me valuable skills in:

-And more importantly, it was useful.
-Students use it every day.
-It wasn’t just another school assignment or a side project that sat on GitHub collecting dust.
-It was an essential tool that made life easier for everyone at the university.
+And most importantly, the app became indispensable.
+Students, staff, and professors alike use it every day.
+It wasn’t just another school assignment or a side project that sat on GitHub collecting dust - it's an essential tool that made life easier for everyone at the university.

 Google Console showing the usage graph during peak hours of several months